SoggySupernova/duckduckgo-catppuccin-mocha-kinda/README.md

 # duckduckgo-catppuccin-mocha-kinda
 A userstyle for duckduckgo.com based on a slightly more saturated Catppuccin Mocha.<br>
 This is a work in progress.
-Expect some elements to not look correct.
+Expect some elements to not look correct.<br>
+Use on top of the dark theme.